mhokane/expand-collapse-icon/README.md

 ## Still in progress!
 Just set this up quick and rough and I haven't finished yet.
 My jQuery skills are also non-existent.
 Please improve if you so desire!
 ### Notes
 + Using Neat and Bourbon with SASS with the help of Hammer
++ Current version of the demo here: http://markhokane.com/expand-collapse-icon/

 ## What I Want It To Do
 + To literally or symbolically say: this icon will open and show additional content.